Maiasaura

-The first remains of Maiasaura were discovered in 1978 by Bynum, Montana resident Laurie Trexler.
-The genus was named in 1979.
-The name refers to the find of nests with eggs, embryos and young animals, in a nesting colony.
-These showed that Maiasaura fed its young while they were in the nest, the first time such evidence was obtained for a dinosaur.
-Hundreds of bones of Maiasaura have been dug up.
+The first remains of Maiasaura were discovered in the Two Medicine Formation near Chouteau, Montana in 1978 by Bynum, Montana resident Laurie Trexler.
+This holotype specimen was later described by Horner and Makela in 1979 as the new genus and species Maiasaura peeblesorum.
+The given genus name refers to the finding of eggs, embryos, and juveniles in a nest-like structure by Marion Brandvold in 1978 relatively close to the holotype specimen.
+This discovery of fifteen juvenile dinosaurs in close proximity to an adult showed the first instance of parental and social behavior in dinosaurs.
+It allowed for interpretations such as that Maiasaura fed its young while they were in the nest.
+Further work in this area led to the discovery of more dinosaur eggs, leading to the area being named "Egg Mountain".
+Hundreds of bones of Maiasaura have been discovered.
 Maiasaura was about 9 m long.
 Young animals walked on their hind legs, adults on all fours.
 Maiasaura was probably closely related to Brachylophosaurus.